-Introducing and promoting native species.
+- Introducing and promoting native species.

-Using organic matter to improve the soil’s physical properties and fertility.
+- Using organic matter to improve the soil’s physical properties and fertility.

-Using cover crops to increase organic matter and manage moisture.
+- Using cover crops to increase organic matter and manage moisture.

-Soil regeneration is a long and slow process, but the rewards are great.
+However, it is a long and slow process, but the rewards are great.
 Your plants will flourish, you’ll save money on fertilizers and pesticides, and you can even sell your excess produce for more money.